Downlink/test/Readme.md

 [![Version npm](https://img.shields.io/npm/v/m2m.svg?logo=npm)](https://www.npmjs.com/package/m2m)
 ![Custom badge](https://img.shields.io/endpoint?url=https%3A%2F%2Fwww.node-m2m.com%2Fm2m%2Fbuild-badge%2F2021)

-m2m is a multi-platform client module for machine-to-machine communication framework  [node-m2m](https://www.node-m2m.com).
+m2m is a client module for machine-to-machine communication framework  [node-m2m](https://www.node-m2m.com).

 The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, network gateways, workflow orchestration and many others.

-With m2m, you can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
+You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.

-Your can set multiple *channel data*, *GPIO objects* and *HTTP API* methods as resources for your device servers.
+You can set multiple *channel data*, *GPIO objects* and *HTTP API* methods as resources of device servers.

-Your device servers will be accessible through its user assigned device *id* from your remote client applications.
+Your device servers will be accessible through its user assigned device *id* from client applications.

-Access to devices is restricted to authenticated users only.
+Access to clients and devices is restricted to authenticated users only.

 All communications between client and device servers are fully encrypted using TLS protocol.